 Best Decks to Hit Master Ball Rank in Pokemon TCG Pocket

-If you’re playing Pokemon Pocket competitively and trying to rank up to the Master Ball rank, well, you’ve come to the right place!
-The Pokemon TCG Pocket meta keeps evolving as new cards are released and players figure out the best competitive decks out there.
+If you’re playing Pokémon Pocket competitively and trying to rank up to the Master Ball rank, well, you’ve come to the right place!
+The Pokémon TCG Pocket meta keeps evolving as new cards are released and players figure out the best competitive decks out there.

 Here you’ll find the best decks with the highest win rates to increase your chances of winning and climbing fast to Master Ball rank!